To receive Unemployment Insurance benefits, you must:

 - you are a job-attached worker with a specific recall date that is not more than 60 days from the date of separation; or

 - you are a member in good standing of a DWD-authorized union hiring hall.

-If you are unsure if you should complete weekly work search activities, call 1-800-891-6499 to speak to a representative.
+If you are unsure if you should complete weekly work search activities, visit our Contact page to speak to a representative.